xiaosean/xiaosean.github.io/_posts/2018-10-01-Deep-Activation-Matching.md

 comments: true

 # The title of your post
-title: Domain transfer through deep activation matching 簡介
+title: GAM簡介 - Domain transfer through deep activation matching

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.